Why Have Parks Departments Chosen Disc Golf?

 What Would The Maintenance Needs Be?

 After installation, the maintenance needs for the course would be minimal.
 The baskets are made of rust-resistant, heavy-duty welded steel anchored below ground-level in concrete, and require no regular maintenance.
-They come with a 20 year gaurentee.
-In the unlikely event that one of these baskets is damaged beyond repair or stolen, it can be replaced for around $450.
-The tees, can consist of crushed gravel or wood chips, merely need a few minutes of leveling every few years.
+The tees, can consist of cement , crushed gravel or wood chips and merely need a few minutes of leveling every few years.
 A common option is to simply place 2 rocks on the ground at each Tee.
-Existing pathways may need occasional maintenance, which Club volunteers would do under proper supervision, to prevent erosion caused by pedestrian traffic.
 The remainder of the course layout would require no regular maintenance.

 Is Disc Golf Environmentally Sensitive?